Deyan’s last option

 “He’s looking forward to it [CAR T-cell therapy] actually.
 He just wants to get over there and get it done,” said Kelly.

 Deyan was about to leave for Seattle but his departure was delayed based on the results of his latest bone marrow biopsy.
 His response to three doses of inotuzumab ozogamicin “to get him overseas” was better than expected.

 “It worked too well and knocked out all his cells,” said Kelly.

 Deyan needed to have transfusions every couple of days over the following week or two until he was ready to travel.

 In Sydney, the Leukaemia Foundation provided the Cashmeres with accommodation at Waverton, six kilometres from the hospital where Deyan had appointments, blood transfusions and treatment, mostly as an outpatient.

-“If we hadn’t had this free accommodation, it would have been even harder on us,” said his mum, Kelly Cashmere.
+“If we hadn’t had this free accommodation, it would have been even harder on us,” Kelly said.

 Kelly said she had adapted well to living in Sydney.